-Below is a summary of the initial resource development targets and policy-based targets that will be expanded over the coming year.
+Below is a summary of the inital resource development targets and policy-based targets that will be expanded upon over the coming year.
 Section 2 presents additional categories of Time-Bound Targets that will also be explored.
-As part of the Adaptive Management process, the Time-Bound Targets may shift over time as modeling and other analyses are updated.
-The process and time frame for these updates will be refined over 2024, with the goal of providing an initial update by the end of 2024.

-0 CATEGORY NEAR TERM MID TERM LONG TERM Resource- Based Targets Numbers reflect additional supplies unless Core Supply 1 N/A Identify 300 TAF for potential implementation by 2035.
+• © CATEGORY NEAR TERM MID TERM LONG TERM Resource- Based Targets Numbers reflect additional supplies unless indicated Core Supply 1 N/A Identify 300 TAF for potential implementation by 2035.
 Alternatively, 250 TAF of new storage will reduce core supply need to 200 TAF Identify 650 TAF for potential implementation by 2045.
+Alternatively, 250 TAF of new storage will reduce core supply need to 550 TAF or, 500 TAF of new storage will reduce core supply need to 500 TAF otherwise Storage Identify up to 500 TAF for potential implementation by 2035 Flex Supply (Dry Year Equivalent) Acquire capability for up to 100 TAFY CATEGORY NEAR TERM MID TERM LONG TERM

+Policy-Based Targets

-Alternatively, 250 TAF of new storage will reduce core supply need to 550 TAF or, 500 TAF of new storage will reduce core supply need to 500 TAF indicated otherwise Storage Identify up to 500 TAF for potential implementation by 2035 Flex Supply (Dry Year Equivalent) Acquire capability for up to 100 TAFY CATEGORY NEAR TERM MID TERM LONG TERM Policy-Based Targets Equitable Supply Reliability Add 160 CFS capacity to the SWPDA by 2026 Implement additional 130 CFS capacity to SWPDA by 2032 Implement capacity, conveyance, supply, and programs for SWPDA by 2045 Local Agency Supply 2 Maintain 2.09 to 2.32 MAF (under average year conditions) 2.12 to 2.37 MAF (under average year conditions) 2.14 to 2.40 MAF (under average year conditions) Demand Management 3 Implement structural conservation programs to achieve 300 TAF by 2045 Regional Water Use Assist Retail Agencies to achieve, or exceed, compliance with SWRCB Water Use Eff Standards 4 Efficiency GPCD target for 20305 GPCD target for 2035 GPCD target for 2045 Greenhouse Gas Reduction N/A 40% below 1990 emission levels by 2030 Carbon Neutral by 2045 Surplus Water Management Develop capability to manage up to 500 TAFY of additional wet year surplus above Metropolitan's Storage Portfolio and WSDM action
+CATEGORY NEAR TERM MID TERM LONG TERM Equitable Supply Reliability Add 160 CFS capacity to the SWPDA by 2026 Implement additional 130 CFS capacity to SWPDA by 2032 Implement capacity, conveyance, supply, and programs for SWPDA by 2045 Local Agency Supply 2 Maintain 2.09 to 2.32 MAF (under average year conditions) 2.12 to 2.37 MAF (under average year conditions) 2.14 to 2.40 MAF (under average year conditions) Demand Management 3 Implement structural conservati on programs to achieve 300 TAF by 2045 Regional Water Use Assist Retail Agencies to achieve, or exceed, compliance with SWRCB Water Use Efficiency Standards 4 Efficiency GPCD target for 2030 5 GPCD target for 2035 GPCD target for 2045 Greenhouse Gas Reduction N/A 40% below 1990 emission levels by 2030 Carbon Neutral by 2045 Surplus Water Management Develop capability to manage up to 500 TAFY of additional wet year surplus above Metropolitan's Storage Portfolio and WSDM action